singhyashdevops/Assignment/README.md

 ## Usage
 ### Searching
--- Type keywords in the search bar.
+- Type keywords in the search bar.
--- Input is debounced to avoid excessive API calls.
+- Input is debounced to avoid excessive API calls.
--- Click the X button to clear the search.
+- Click the X button to clear the search.

 ### Applying & Saving Filter Preset and SEO metadata based on filters
---Select categories, price ranges, or ratings.
+- Select categories, price ranges, or ratings.
--- Active filters appear above the product list.
+- Active filters appear above the product list.
--- Remove a filter with its × button or Clear All to reset.
+- Remove a filter with its × button or Clear All to reset.
--- Choose sorting from the dropdown: Featured, Price (Low → High / High → Low), Rating, or Name (A → Z).
+- Choose sorting from the dropdown: Featured, Price (Low → High / High → Low), Rating, or Name (A → Z).
--- Toasts show updates when filters are applied or errors occur.
+- Toasts show updates when filters are applied or errors occur.
--- Added SEO metadata based on filters.
+- Added SEO metadata based on filters.

 ### Infinite Scroll & Layout Toggle & Notifications
--- Scroll down to automatically load more products.
+- Scroll down to automatically load more products.
--- Switch between grid and list views using the toggle button.
+- Switch between grid and list views using the toggle button.
--- Toasts show updates when filters are applied or errors occur.
+- Toasts show updates when filters are applied or errors occur.
--- Add <Toaster /> in your main layout to enable notifications.
+- Add <Toaster /> in your main layout to enable notifications.

 ## API Source
--- Modify fetchProducts in utils/fetcher.ts to change backend or mock API.
+- Modify fetchProducts in utils/fetcher.ts to change backend or mock API.
--- Categories & Prices: Update categoryMenu and pricePresets in utils/productUtils.ts.
+- Categories & Prices: Update categoryMenu and pricePresets in utils/productUtils.ts.
--- Styling: TailwindCSS classes can be customized for colors, spacing, or layout.
+- Styling: TailwindCSS classes can be customized for colors, spacing, or layout.

 ## Notes & Best Practices
--- The app is initially SSR loaded and CSR-focused for fast user interactions.
+- The app is initially SSR loaded and CSR-focused for fast user interactions.
--- AbortController cancels pending requests when filters or search change.
+- AbortController cancels pending requests when filters or search change.
--- Debounced search improves performance and user experience.
+- Debounced search improves performance and user experience.
--- URL-driven state ensures shareable links with filters applied.
+- URL-driven state ensures shareable links with filters applied.
--- SEO Metatags should be present
+- SEO Metatags should be present
--- Skeleton loaders maintain UI stability during data fetch.
+- Skeleton loaders maintain UI stability during data fetch.

 ## 📁 Project Structure